TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

    Function
          $GLOBALS['TSFE']->sys\_page->versionOL($table,&$row,
          $unsetMovePointers=FALSE)

    Description
          Versioning Preview Overlay.

          Generally ALWAYS used when records are selected based on uid or pid.
          If records are selected on other fields than uid or pid (e.g. "email = ....") then usage might produce undesired results and that should be evaluated on individual basis.

          Principle; Record online! => Find offline?

          **Example:**

          This is how simple it is to use this record in your frontend plugins when you do queries directly (not using API functions already using them):

          ::

             $res = $GLOBALS['TYPO3_DB']->exec_SELECTquery(...);
             while (($row = $GLOBALS['TYPO3_DB']->sql_fetch_assoc($res))) {
                     $GLOBALS['TSFE']->sys_page->versionOL($table,$row);

                     if (is_array($row)) {
             ...

          When the live record is selected, call ->versionOL() and make sure to check if the input row (passed by reference) is still an array.

          The third argument, $unsetMovePointers=FALSE, can be set to TRUE when selecting records for display ordered by their position in the page tree.
-Difficult to explain easily, so only use this option if you don't get a correct preview of records that has been moved in a workspace (only for “element” type versioning)
+Difficult to explain easily, so only use this option if you don't get a correct preview of records that has been moved in a workspace (only for "element" type versioning)

 .. container:: table-row

    Function
          $GLOBALS['TSFE']->sys\_page->fixVersioningPid()

    Description
          Finding online PID for offline version record.

          Will look if the "pid" value of the input record is -1 (it is an offline version) and if the table supports versioning; if so, it will translate the -1 PID into the PID of the original record

          Used whenever you are tracking something back, like making the root line.
 In fact, it is currently only used by the root line function and chances are that you will not need this function often.

          Principle; Record offline! => Find online?